 - Avoids new ideas, advice, learning, or approaches

-- Sees things through a me-first lens: Do I get credit?
+- Sees things through a me-first lens: Do I get recognition at work?
 Am I being criticized?

 I’ll explore many of these symptoms in more detail later on.
 But for now, a caution against over-identifying: